victor-letunovsky/odoo-technical-training/README.md

 ```

 Every time the partner name is changed, the description is automatically recomputed for **all the records** referring to it!
-This can quickly become prohibitive to recompute when millions of records need recomputation.
+This can quickly become prohibitive to recompute when millions of records need re-computation.

 It is also worth noting that a computed field can depend on another computed field.
 The ORM is smart enough to correctly recompute all the dependencies in the right order…